JohnNooney/string-calculator-code-kata/README.md

 C# Console Application for the String Calculator Code Kata.

-## Building the Project
+## Project Commands
-Navigate to the project root in a CLI terminal
+Navigate to the project in a CLI terminal: `cd ./string-calculator-code-kata/StringCalculator/StringCalculatorApp`

 Start build command: